learnable-content/contributor-documentation/README.md

 # Contributor Documentation
-A place for all guides and documentation required for contributor, teaching assistants and course helpers.
+A place for all information for contributor, teaching assistants and course helpers.
+If you have a question about the process involved in any area within SitePoint Premium, you'll find it here.

+This is a work in progress, so feel free to jump in and make suggestions or even better pull requests.

+Thanks,

+Angela and the SitePoint team.

 # Contributors
 - What we’re like